BraviNoname/Bravi/BossDisplayFixes/README.md

 - The door from Extra Okina's portrait has been added on her sprites.

-- Fixes HP star count on Aunn, Mai and Satono (both stage 5 and Extra).
+- Fixe HP star count on Aunn, Mai and Satono (both stage 5 and Extra).

 - Extra Mai and Satono's spell bg appear the same way as in stage 5.